What is a Data Protection Impact Assessment (DPIA)

 The Principal Investigator, or Supervisor is normally responsible for ensuring the completion of a DPIA.

-We have developed this brief form on carrying out a DPIA, to assist researchers with making their own judgements for each project that they undertake which has potential privacy impacts.
+We have developed this brief form on carrying out a DPIA, to assist researchers with making their own judgments for each project that they undertake which has potential privacy impacts.

 When is a DPIA not required?

-Even if the pre-DPIA results in more than two anwers 'yes' it is not always neccessary to conduct a full DPIA, because safe data management is already in place.
+Even if the pre-DPIA results in more than two answers 'yes' it is not always necessary to conduct a full DPIA, because safe data management is already in place.
 However, contact the Privacy Contact Person of your faculty or the DPO-team in case you doubt.

 Also, a DPIA would not be required where: